ahmedadamji/selection_criteria/README.md

 **For the SLAM algorithm to function, the dataset with recorded LiDAR data should be run simultaneously.**

-**As the name of the launch files suggests these algorithms are configured to only process LiDAR points from the "/kitti/velo/pointcloud" points topic, published in the bag files corresponding to each sequence of the KITTI dataset.
-Users are welcome to make the required changes to configure these to work with their datasets.**
+As the name of the launch files suggests these algorithms are configured to only process LiDAR points from the "/kitti/velo/pointcloud" points topic, published in the bag files corresponding to each sequence of the KITTI dataset.
+Users are welcome to make the required changes to configure these to work with their datasets.

-* The bag files for the KITTI dataset were acquired by following this link: [kitti2bag](https://github.com/tomas789/kitti2bag).
+* The bag files for the corresponding sequences of the KITTI dataset were acquired by following this link: [kitti2bag](https://github.com/tomas789/kitti2bag).

 - - - -